min69u/Reforestation/README.md

-## What did one nut say as he chased another nut?
-I'm a cashew!
+## What do birds give out on Halloween?
+Tweets.